mmaul/cl-influxdb/README.md

 News
 ----
-Due to major changes in InfluxDB in starting with version 0.9 seperate packages have been created to work with the versions less than 0.9 and versions 0.9 and greater.
+CL-INFLUXDB has been upgraded to support influxdb version 1

 The interface `cl-influxdb` that works with version 0.8 and below has been changed to `cl-influxdb-v8` specific information regarding the v8 interface can be obtained by reading README-v8.md.The interface that works with 0.9 is now `cl-influxdb`.

-One of the major changes in version 0.9 and above is that much functionality including most administrative functions have been pulled into the InfluxDB query language.
+One of the major changes starting in version 0.9 and above is that much functionality including most administrative functions have been pulled into the InfluxDB query language.
 Therefor many of the administrative interface functions have been removed from this interface.

 Installation
 ------------
-cl-influxdb is distributed via [Quicklisp](http://quicklisp.ort).
+cl-influxdb is distributed via [Quicklisp](http://quicklisp.org).
 It can also be obtained via it's [github repository] (http://github.com/mmaul/cl-influxdb)

 Usage